Research & Publications

 Dynamics and impacts of community-based enterprises in the Andean region using the Community Capitals Framework.
-Gretchen Ferguson, project lead, 2016-18.
+Project lead: Gretchen Ferguson.

-Sustainable Cities International Youth Internships Program: This program is sending 40 young Canadians to work with municipal governments in Tanzania, Senegal, South Africa, Bangladesh, Mexico and Bolivia for periods of up to six months, in various activities related to sustainable economies and food systems.
-Gretchen Ferguson, Caroline Assaf, Jane McRae.
+Sustainable Cities International Youth Internships Program: This program sent 40 young Canadians to work with municipal governments in Tanzania, Senegal, South Africa, Bangladesh, Mexico and Bolivia for periods of up to six months, in various activities related to sustainable economies and food systems.
+Project leads: Caroline Assaf, Gretchen Ferguson, Jane McRae.

-Greece Community Economic Development program: This is a six-week capacity-building program in Athens for local practitioners involved in social enterprise and co-operative initiatives in Greece.
-Gretchen Ferguson, John Restakis, project leads.
+Greece Community Economic Development program: A six-week capacity-building program in Athens for local practitioners involved in social enterprise and co-operative initiatives in Greece.
+Project leads: Gretchen Ferguson, John Restakis.

 Metropolitan Governance in Mexico: Learning from Canadian and Brazilian Experiences.
-We are conducting applied research by facilitating an exchange between key governmental and non-governmental actors in Vancouver, Recifa, Guadalajara and Colima in order to identify the challenges and opportunities for implementing effective collaborative regional governance in the Guadalajara Metropolitan Area and the Colima Metropolitan Area.
-Gretchen Ferguson, Sean Markey.
+Applied research involving an exchange between key governmental and non-governmental actors in Vancouver, Recifa, Guadalajara and Colima in order to identify the challenges and opportunities for implementing effective collaborative regional governance in the Guadalajara Metropolitan Area and the Colima Metropolitan Area.
+Project leads: Gretchen Ferguson, Sean Markey.

 From Theory to Practice: Identifying and Activating Community Capitals for Sustainable Local Economic Development.
-Gretchen Ferguson, with Alberto Mollinedo & Alfredo Seoane (Universidad Mayor San Andres, Bolivia).
+Project lead: Gretchen Ferguson, with Alberto Mollinedo & Alfredo Seoane (Universidad Mayor San Andres, Bolivia).

-The Bolivian Specialization in CED Project offers practical, locally defined, university-based training in Community Economic Development (CED) in Bolivia.
-Training participants are from traditional indigenous leadership, non-profit organizations, local government, and community organizations.
-Applied research is part of the initiative, as are developing online training and audio-visual training materials in native languages.
-The project is housed at the Centre for Sustainable Development (CSD) at Simon Fraser University (SFU) in Vancouver, Canada.
-In Bolivia, the project partners are the Asociacion de Promocion y Educacion (AIPE) – a network of 27 Bolivian development organizations – and the Centre for Graduate Development Studies (CIDES) at the Universidad Mayor San Andres in La Paz.
-Gretchen Ferguson, Project Coordinator.
+The Bolivian Specialization in CED Project offered practical, locally defined, university-based training in Community Economic Development (CED) in Bolivia.
+Training participants were from traditional indigenous leadership, non-profit organizations, local government, and community organizations.
+Applied research was part of the initiative, and developing online training and audio-visual training materials in native languages.
+Project directors: John Brohman, Joanna Ashworth.
+Project coordinator: Gretchen Ferguson.